 - a.
-MIDTERM EVALUATION This evaluation is to be completed by your site supervisor and submitted at the midterm of the semester.
-The form is located on Blackboard (Content tab, Forms folder).
+MIDTERM EVALUATION (CACREP 4.F.)
+This evaluation is to be completed by your site supervisor and submitted at the midterm of the semester.
+The form is located on Canvas (under Class Resources).
 Points are determined by on time submission as well as content of the evaluation. - b.
-FINAL EVALUATION Similar to the midterm evaluation, this form is to be completed by your site supervisor and submitted at the end of the semester.
-You can find this form on Blackboard as well (Content tab, Forms folder).
+FINAL EVALUATION (CACREP 4.F.)
+Using the same form as the midterm evaluation, this form is to be completed by your site supervisor and submitted at the end of the semester.
+You can find this evaluation form on Canvas, as well (under Class Resources).
 Points determined by on time submission as well as content of the evaluation. - c.
-EVALUATION This evaluation completed by the university supervisor will also contribute to your overall assessment of skills, disposition, strengths, and areas for growth.
+EVALUATION (CACREP 4.F.)
+This evaluation completed by the university supervisor will also contribute to your overall assessment of skills, disposition, strengths, and areas for growth.
 The form used will be the same as your final evaluation by your site supervisor.
 Note: Significant issues relating to professional disposition can result in failure of the course.
 These will be brought to your attention in a timely manner in order to allow for prompt reflection and correction.

-5. EXTRA CREDIT OPPORTUNITIES
+5. EXTRA CREDIT OPPORTUNITIES (10 points; optional)